We are reviewing the new prices to apply for Goulburn-Murray Water customers from 1 July 2024.

 Guidance to Goulburn-Murray Water

-We released our guidance to Goulburn-Murray Water in September 2022, setting out the information Goulburn-Murray Water will be required to provide us in its September 2023 price submission.
+We released our guidance to Goulburn-Murray Water in September 2022, setting out the information that we require Goulburn-Murray Water to provide to us in its September 2023 price submission.

 We amended our draft guidance to reflect the feedback we received during our consultation.
 This included minor changes suggested by Goulburn-Murray Water and a requirement for Goulburn-Murray Water to provide additional information to assist us in the assessment of diversion tariffs levied on its domestic and stock water users.